krisk/krisk.github.com/_posts/2012-06-21-typeof_null.md

 The answer might disappoint some, but the truth is simply because the table above says to do so.

 The reasoning behind this is that <code>null</code>, in contrast with <code>undefined</code>, was (and still is) often used where objects appear.
 In other words, <code>null</code> is often used to signify an empty reference to an object.
 When [Brendan Eich](http://en.wikipedia.org/wiki/Brendan_Eich) created JavaScript, he followed the same paradigm, and it made sense (arguably) to return <code>"object"</code>.
-In fact, the ECMAScript specification defines the <code>null</code> as the *primitive value that represents the intentional absence of any object value* (ECMA-262, 11.4.11).
+In fact, the ECMAScript specification defines <code>null</code> as the *primitive value that represents the intentional absence of any object value* (ECMA-262, 11.4.11).

 There have been discussions in the ECMAScript working group (between Brendan Eich, Douglas Crockford, and a few other other individuals) proposing the following change: